-Returning ‘GMA’ Anchor Michael Strahan Charms In Houston, After Refusing To Return From Greek Yacht Trip Early
+Returning ‘GMA’ Anchor Michael Strahan Charms In Houston After Refusing To Return From Greek Yacht Trip Early

 — Good Morning America (@GMA) September 5, 2017

 This was a heartwarming and personal broadcast after so much behind-the-scenes strife.
-Allegedly, Strahan refused to return to GMA from his Greek vacation, when Hurricane Harvey hit his home turf of Houston, thus leaving ABC executives “fuming.”
+Allegedly, Strahan refused to return to GMA from his Greek vacation when Hurricane Harvey hit his home turf of Houston, thus leaving ABC executives “fuming.”

 EXCLUSIVE: ABC bosses are "fuming" after Houston native Michael Strahan refused to end his vacation to cover Harvey https://t.co/A74Q4AQbNp pic.twitter.com/x2LgqlEk5L